 Since this is the first time Google is sending these particular notifications, there is an obvious sign that a new algorithm might launch in the near future.
 Still, there is no official confirmation from Google.

-Just for a reminder, Google has been testing mobile usability since November 2013., as well as they launched a mobile friendly icon.
+Just for a reminder, Google has been testing mobile usability since November 2013., as well as launched a mobile-friendly icon.
 This small tool shows up in search engines and seems extremely helpful.
-This way users have better opportunity to browse throughout favourite sites.
+This way users have better opportunities to browse throughout favourite sites.

 If you want to fix mobile usability issues for your website, consider checking Google Webmaster support.